gmile/ecto_query_explorer/README.md

 ### Caveats

 * EctoQueryExplorer will not attempt to persist data across application restarts,
+* subsequent dumping of data from ETS to SQLite3 database will override any existing data in SQLite3,
 * usage in clustered environments have not been tested,
 * the Readme file you're looking at is the only documentation right now.